openstack-archive/salt-formula-nova/README.rst

   * openstack_log_appender - set it to true to enable log_config_append for all OpenStack services;
   * openstack_fluentd_handler_enabled - set to true to enable FluentHandler for all Openstack services.

-Only WatchedFileHandler and FluentHandler is available.
+Only WatchedFileHandler and FluentHandler are available.

-Also it is able to configure this with pillar:
+Also it is possible to configure this with pillar:

 .. code-block:: yaml